dsanson/carnap-custom-js/README.md

 TODO: clean this up and revert to a simpler script.

-## scripts/truthtable-navigation.js
+## scripts/truthtable-keys.js

-Easy navigation of truth table cells using the arrow keys.
+Easily navigate truth tables using the keyboard.

+-   Use arrow keys, HJKL, or WASD to move from cell to cell.
+-   Use delete or backspace to delete a cell (i.e., select '-')

+I use this together with custom CSS that removes most of the "dropdown" decoration from each truth table cell.

+TODO: minimal CSS

-WARNING: this over-rides the default use of arrow keys for the select boxes within truthtables.
-I don't know if this is an accessibility issue or not.
+WARNING: this overrides the default use of arrow keys for the select boxes within truth tables.
+This is generally a bad idea for accessibility.